 Acadium allows you to hire marketing interns for your startup at low costs.
-Here's my personal experience along with some tips, recommendations and warnings.
+Here's my personal experience, some recommendations, and a $50 discount.

 Want clarity on your next best steps to ramp up growth?
 A Tuff Growth Marketing Lead will analyze your marketing, product, and business and present your top growth marketing opportunities in a PDF.
 A $1,000 value free for a limited time.

 No more changing developers every time you start a new project.
 With our full range of development services, no project is too big, too complex, too mobile or too software for us to complete.
 We’re the only web-dev partner you’ll ever need.

 Want to take ownership over the growth of your business, but don't know where to start?
 Get 1-on-1 advice from vetted growth experts about your business.

 Do you want to grow your business?
 With GenM you can get free marketing from an apprentice as part of their training.
 The student will work 40 hours per month creating content, increasing SEO rankings, carrying out advertisement campaigns...

 Sponsor Failory and get your business & product in front of +20,000 CEOs, startup founders, entrepreneurs, developers and marketers every month.

 This article contains affiliate links.
 If you hire an apprentice after registering with my link, I will get some $$.
 Having said that, I will make this article 100% unbiased.

 I’ve been using Acadium for last year now and a lot of people have reached me out to ask if it is worth it.
 This aims to be a complete and detailed review that will help you decide whether you should hire an apprentice on Acadium or not.